torian12321/currencyfair/README.md

 Styleguide
 ---------------

-To access the styleguide, open the proyect on the browser and add '/styleguide' to the url
+To access the styleguide, open the proyect on the browser and go to '/app/styleguide'

 The Styleguide has been configurated to work with the less files from the proyect